RDIM Frequently Asked Questions CloudStor Decommissioning

 Alternative Storage and Transfer Solutions

-If you are sharing files or folders via a permanent link (URL) into your allocation, please contact Pauline Lawrey for assistance.
+If you need to share files or folders via a permanent link (URL) , please contact eResearch for assistance via email or Service Now.

 OneDrive can be used for making files available to people external to JCU as well as internal JCU staff and students.
 Each student and staff member has a 5 TB allocation available to them without needing to request it.
 See the JCU Guide and also Microsoft's Restrictions and limitations in OneDrive and SharePoint.